Kyle01/rabbit_hole_rescue/README.md

   * Make a Chrome extension that collects data
   * Build a database to store user and browsing data
   * Construct a Web application for visualization of and interaction with the collected browser data
+  * Decide how to handle privacy issues: ideally, store data on user machines and give them options to delete unwanted data

 ## Functionality & MVP